 To send another generation into a long-term conflict for reasons we cannot fully understand — when diplomacy had already started?

-Against a people who will not surrender, in a region that has never once bent to foreign invasion?
+Against a people who will not surrender, in a region never once bending to foreign invasion?

 With no plan for how it ends?